Aylur/astal/docs/getting-started/supported-languages.md

 ## Vala

 Vala is a language that simply put uses C# syntax and compiles to C.
 It is the language most of Astal is written in.
+I would still recommend using TypeScript or Lua over Vala as they don't need a build step.

 Examples: